smdlabtech/Expenses_Trackers_Analytics/README.md

 # Expenses Trackers
-ET_analytics is an expenses tracking application.
+ET_analytics is an R Shiny expenses tracking application.
 He has the particularity of having a date range on which you can choose the period to analyze.
 This application includes :
 - Javascript, Css, Shiny
 - Time series